M0Fawzy/Data-Job-Analysis/README.md

 | SAP         | Data Analyst    | 11,297      |

 *Top 10 Frequently Requested Skills*

+**Breakdown Of The Results:**
+- SQL is the most frequently requested skill across all Data Analyst job postings, highlighting its fundamental role in the field.
+- Python, Excel, and Tableau consistently rank high, underscoring their widespread utility in data analysis tasks.
+- Power BI, R, and SAS are also significant, reflecting a balance between technical programming skills and business intelligence tools.

 ### 4. Top Paying Skills (`Top_Paying_Skills.sql`)
 Identifies Skills Associated With The Highest Average Salaries In Data Analyst Roles.